0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Summary

 Timing in fitness encompasses the strategic planning of exercise pacing, rest periods, workout schedules, and nutritional timing to enhance performance and results.
 It plays a vital role in training efficacy, supporting both physical goals and recovery.
-Proper timing helps balance intensity and rest, prevents overtraining, and allows athletes and fitness enthusiasts to optimise their routines for sustainable progress.
+Proper timing helps Balance intensity and rest, prevents overtraining, and allows athletes and fitness enthusiasts to optimise their routines for sustainable progress.

 --